 But unlike the previous version of Mac OS X, in macOS Sierra and High Sierra and above it slightly have different security setting by its default.
 You will no longer see “Allow apps downloaded from: Anywhere” feature in the Security setting.

-In OS Sierra When you need to install apps that you’ve download not from official App Store you will recieve an error message something like “Your apps” can’t be opened because it is from an unidentified developer, this is because you only allowed to install app downloaded from App Store and identified developer only.
+In macOS Sierra and High Sierra when you need to install apps that you’ve download not from the official App Store you will receive an error message something like this: “Your apps” can’t be opened because it is from an unidentified developer.

 Yeah!
-It can be really frustrating to find a way how to fix it if you have upgraded from previous version of mac os and first time using Mac OS Sierra.
+It can be really frustrating to find a way how to fix it if you have upgraded from the previous version of macOS and the first time using macOS Sierra.

-When you upgrade to OS Sierra by default Apple Gatekeeper was already activated, that’s why we get the error message when try to install app that wasn’t downloaded from app store.
-What the heck is gatekeeper?
+When you upgrade to macOS Sierra or High Sierra by default Apple Gatekeeper was already activated.
+That’s why you get the error message when you try to install an app that wasn’t downloaded from App Store.

 What is Gatekeeper?

-We don’t have to do some high class hacking stuff here! its easier than you think, just open Terminal and write or you can just copy the command below:
+We don’t have to do some high-class hacking stuff here! it’s easier than you think.
+Just open Terminal and write or you can just copy the command below:

 You will be ask for password so type in your password and hit enter! logout from terminal and done! see picture below

-Choose Allow apps downloaded from: Anywhere (click it)??see picture below
+Choose Allow apps downloaded from: Anywhere (click it)??see picture below.

 Just closing words

-Back in the day when Apple release the final version of Mac OS Sierra in 20 September 2016 ago, in the next day I quickly download and upgrade my OS.
-Do some test and tweak on it, and yeah I notice a problem when try to install some of apps that not officially approved by Apple.
-After few minutes doing some research and finally found this simple solution.
+Back in the day when Apple releases the final version of the macOS Sierra on 20 September 2016 ago.
+The next day I quickly download and upgrade my Mac OS and do some tests and tweak on it.
+And ya!
+I notice there is a problem when I try to install some of the apps that not officially approved by Apple.
+And after a few minutes doing some research and finally found this simple solution.